Robert Bresson: Reception and influence

 The German filmmaker Rainer Werner Fassbinder was influenced by Bresson and championed and paid homage to Bresson's film The Devil Probably with his film The Third Generation.
 When Fassbinder was a member of the jury in the 1977 Berlin Film Festival, he even went so far as to threaten to leave the jury (when his enthusiasm was not shared by his peers) unless his appreciation for Bresson's film was made known to the public.
+The Italian filmmaker Bernardo Bertolucci greatly admired Bresson's work and personally told him that he adored his film Les Dames du Bois de Boulogne.
+The Spanish filmmaker Victor Erice was so inspired by Bresson’s work that he wrote a testimonial describing his impact on him and even called himself a "Spanish Bressonian."
 The Dardenne brothers's film L'Enfant was influenced by Bresson's film Pickpocket.
 The German director Margarethe von Trotta lists Bresson as one of her favorite directors.
 The American filmmaker Wes Anderson listed Au hasard Balthazar as one of his favorite films in the Criterion Collection library and called Bresson's film Mouchette, "terrific".
 The American filmmaker Richard Linklater was influenced by Bresson's work and listed Au hasard Balthazar and Pickpocket in his top 10 film list from the Criterion Collection.
 The British-American filmmaker Christopher Nolan was influenced by Bresson's films (specifically Pickpocket and A Man Escaped) for his film, Dunkirk.
 The Greek filmmaker Yorgos Lanthimos listed Bresson as one of his favorite filmmakers and picked Pickpocket as "the most moving film I've ever seen".
 Benny Safdie named the Bresson's film A Man Escaped as his favorite film of all time.
 Martin Scorsese praised Bresson as "one of the cinema's greatest artists" and an influence on his films such as Taxi Driver.
 Andrei Tarkovsky held Bresson in very high regard, noting him and Ingmar Bergman as his two favourite filmmakers, and stating: "I am only interested in the views of two people: one is called Bresson and one called Bergman."
 In his book Sculpting in Time, Tarkovsky describes Bresson as "perhaps the only artist in cinema, who achieved the perfect fusion of the finished work with a concept theoretically formulated beforehand."